Antony-AXS/indicator.nvim/README.md

 # indicator.nvim
-indicator.nvim is a light-weight plugin for inidicating the window numbers on the screen, so that one can use it to navigate throught windows in a tab easily. there is so a window highlight feature that works while jumping through windows in a tab
+indicator.nvim is a lightweight plugin for indicating window numbers on the screen, allowing easy navigation through windows in a tab.

-### Demo Video
-/home/new_me/Videos/Screencasts/Screencast from 19-08-24 12:59:47 AM IST.webm
+It also includes a window highlight feature that activates while jumping between windows in a tab

 ### Required

 -   `neovim >= 0.10`